NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-L2L3-L2view.png)

 In this mode, vRouter will act as proxy-ARP.
-He will answer with its own MAC@
+As explained earlier on the ARP Algo, there are two subcases:
+- a) Neither vSRX_3 and vRouter know the MAC@ of vSRX4
+- b) vSRX_3 does not know the MAC@ of vSRX4, but vRouter knows it.

 Below vSRX_3 is pinging vSRX_4.
 ARP table on vSRX_3 was cleared.
 We notice that vSRX_3 sends an ARP request for 10.0.0.4.
-TBBBCCCCCCCC Besides, on vif interface we can see the flag "L3L2".
+Besides, on vif interface we can see the flag "L3L2" and "P" for proxy.

 ![Screenshot](img/virtual_networks/VR-L2L3-ping.png)